by Tim Cotroneo

 The number of signature holes at Banff Springs are too numerous to count.
 One hole that is particularly impressive is the par 5, 527-yard 14th hole.
 This hole is the ultimate photo opportunity.
 As you approach the 14th green, the Fairmont Banff Springs Hotel juts out from the woods and serves as a striking backdrop.

 Whether you play one or play all of the Canadian Rockies top five golf courses, each venue promises a golf rush.
 This is extreme golf with a premium placed on magnificent mountain views in a setting that is so quiet you’ll feel obliged to look skyward before speaking.
-If God plays golf, the Canadian Rockies is where he’d book his first tee time.
+If God plays golf, the Alberta Rockies is where he’d book his first tee time.

 Tim Cotroneo is a Minneapolis-based freelance writer specializing in travel, business, and golf.